 Apple Pay through the Apple Watch involves that PIN authorisation when you first put the smartwatch on, and that added safety means that retailers are free to ditch the contactless limit should they wish to.

-And for those outside the UK and US who need a little more info on just what limits are in store, check out Apple's support page.
+For those outside the UK and US who need a little more info on just what limits are in store, check out Apple's support page.
 Generally, though, the same rules apply - limits may exist to tolerate older NFC tech, but this should increasingly become less of a problem.

 Apple Pay v Apple Pay Cash